Danny Trejo: Politics and beliefs

+Health issues

 Trejo battled liver cancer in 2010.
 In 2011, he moved to the San Fernando Valley to be closer to his mother after she sustained a knee injury; she died in 2013.
 Prior to this, he lived in Venice, California, a neighborhood of Los Angeles.
 In August 2019, he witnessed a car colliding with an SUV at an intersection and helped extract a five-year-old trapped in a child safety seat inside the overturned SUV.
 In reference to the incident, he was quoted saying: "Everything good that has happened to me has happened as a direct result of helping someone else.
 Everything."

-Trejo is characterized in his acting roles by his distinctive appearance; in addition to his heavily lined face, scarred from cystic acne and boxing brawls, and the long hair often in a ponytail and full mustache that he usually sports.
-For many roles, he also displays a large tattoo on his chest.
-The tattoo depicts a woman – a Charra wearing a sombrero.
+Trejo is characterized in his acting roles by his distinctive appearance; in addition to his heavily lined face, scarred from cystic acne and boxing brawls, and the long hair often in a ponytail and full mustache that he usually sports, he also displays, for many roles, a large tattoo on his chest (depicting a woman – a Charra wearing a sombrero).

+Sports interests

 Trejo is a passionate fan of the Los Angeles Lakers, Los Angeles Dodgers, Los Angeles Kings, Los Angeles FC as well as the Los Angeles Rams dating back well into their original tenure in Los Angeles.
 Trejo claims that as a child he used to sneak through the security fences at the LA Coliseum to watch Rams games.
 He frequently attends games and the team's training camps.

 During the filming of Blood In, Blood Out at San Quentin, Trejo met Mario Castillo, a prisoner in the midst of drug addiction.
 Trejo helped him overcome his addiction, and they became good friends upon Castillo's release from prison.
 They have since spoken together at both juvenile detention centers and recovery centers across California.